NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/linkedin.md

 # LinkedIn

-Cloudflare Access allows your users to use LinkedIn as their identity provider (IdP).
+Khulnasoft Access allows your users to use LinkedIn as their identity provider (IdP).

 ## Set up LinkedIn as an IdP

-Configuring LinkedIn as a Cloudflare Access IdP requires a LinkedIn account.
+Configuring LinkedIn as a Khulnasoft Access IdP requires a LinkedIn account.

 To configure LinkedIn as an IdP: